MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/introduction.md

 If you face issues with:

-- Using the kit: Report your issue at [aka.ms/approvals-kit/issues](https://aka.ms/approvals-kit/issues).
+- Using the kit: Report your issue on the [Power CAT Business Approvals Kit](https://aka.ms/approvals-kit/issues) forum.
 Microsoft Support won't help you with issues related to this kit, but they'll help with related, underlying platform and feature issues.

 - The core features in Microsoft Power Platform: Use your standard channel to contact Support.